-The next Cabinet Grants Panel Meeting will take place in April 2014.
+The next Cabinet Grants Panel Meeting will take place in September 2014, the deadline for receipt of applications is July 31st 2014.

 Capital, Spotlight and Revenue grants applications are considered by the Cabinet Grants Panel that meets three times a year.
 Meetings are usually held in January, May and September.